How Long Does Therapy Take To Work? Psychologists Explain

-There are almost as many types of talk therapy as there are problems to get help with, but, much to the chagrin of their patients, the vast majority of therapists seem to agree on one thing: Progress takes time.
+There are almost as many types of talk therapy as there are problems to get help with.
+But, much to the chagrin of their patients, the vast majority of therapists seem to agree on one thing: Progress takes time.
 Lots of time.
 For those engaged in therapy and even for those committed to it over the long term, this can be profoundly frustrating and also profoundly expensive.
 This leads to attrition.
 It shouldn’t.
 The problem isn’t ultimately that psychotherapy takes time, it’s that people approach the process looking for relief rather than understanding the hard work ahead.
-How long it takes to get something out of therapy has everything to do with the patient.
+So how long does therapy take to work?
+That has everything to do with the patient.

-“Some clients do not want to do the work, which can be painful sometimes, and prefer to take medication to relieve depression or anxiety versus processing a chaotic childhood or unresolved traumas that may be the underpinnings of those conditions,” psychologist Dr. Nancy Irwin explains.
+“Some clients do not want to do the work, which can be painful sometimes, and prefer to take medication to relieve depression or anxiety versus processing a chaotic childhood or unresolved traumas that may be the underpinnings of those conditions,” psychologist Nancy Irwin, Psy.D., explains.
 “Focusing on the speed of getting better can actually elongate the process of psychological health.”

-More traumatic issues are often the focus of Freudian therapy, which is more of a process of excavation.
-It can take years and years and results are less likely to be understandable in terms of behavior.
+More traumatic issues are often the focus of Freudian therapy, which is more a process of excavation.
+It can take years and years, and results are less likely to be understandable in terms of behavior.
 In difficult cases involving past trauma, it’s crucial for therapists to build up trust and develop support systems and healthy coping skills first.
-Therapists have to do this before addressing painful pasts or else individuals may not always be able to deal with what’s dug up.
+Therapists have to do this before addressing painful pasts, or else individuals may not always be able to deal with what’s dug up.

 “If they are intoxicated or suicidal, they are not ready for one-on-one therapy yet.
 They must be stabilized,” Irwin warns.
 In these extreme instances, group therapy can a better fit because it helps people build up a support network and feel less isolated, and this can take up to 25 group therapy sessions.